Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 (anime clips)

-Ok Now that we have that covered, what do you say when were making our kokuhaku, or just wanna say something a little less serious then aishiteru.
+Ok, now that we have that covered, what do you say when we're making our kokuhaku, or just wanna say something a little less serious then aishiteru?

 Well the most basic non creepy way is…